Release Date: 06 April, 2018

 President Ramaphosa acknowledged the issue around bureaucracy and red tape and how these are limiting factors for start-ups and enterprise growth.
 Problems of red tape, inflexible legalisation and state bureaucracy currently stifle entrepreneurial activity and SMME capacity development in South Africa.
 In many cases red tape is a code word for rent-seeking activities (litigious behaviour, nepotism and corruption) resulting in unproductive entrepreneurship.
 Government agencies and institutional factors provide incentives for rent-seeking entrepreneurial activities that may not lead to socially productive entrepreneurial activities.
 Sadly, in South Africa, as a result of rent-seeking activities by government officials, SMMEs tend to engage in corruption to make possible their entrepreneurial endeavours.
 The importance of bribery to successful entrepreneurial action has led to a widely held view of unproductive entrepreneurship where illegal behaviour is seen as justifiable in terms of normal business practice.

 Additionally, what is often overlooked and what many SME reports are silent on when discussing red tape, is the structure of the market which has traditionally been hostile towards SMMEs.
 South Africa has a distinctive economic history, which over the years has contributed to the creation of a highly concentrated economy.
 Several industries in South Africa can be categorised as tight oligopolies, where several large firms dominate the competitive landscape, hold considerable market power, and are protected by high entry barriers, which exclude SMMEs.
-Market openness has been cited as a key factor constraining entrepreneurial activity in South Africa.
-Such hindrance of market access is evident insofar as most small enterprises are found in trade, construction and business services.
-Approximately half of SMMEs are in business services and retail, while in the informal sector the self-employed are overwhelmingly in retail.
-Such limited entrepreneurial activities prohibit SMMEs from climbing up the value chain and they remain uncompetitive.
+There is a paradox here when considering the Enterprise Development (ED) programmes that big business support.
+Perhaps SMMEs are not perceived as real competition by big business and ED is yet just another ‘tick-box exercise’.
+However, market openness is at the core of doing business and is cited as a key factor constraining entrepreneurial activity in South Africa.
+Such hindrance to gain entry into the market is evident insofar most small enterprises are predominantly found in trade and business services.
+In the informal sector the self-employed are overwhelmingly in retail.
+Such limited entrepreneurial activities prohibit SMMEs from climbing up the value chain and they remain supressed and uncompetitive.

 Small business lobbyists and academics have highlighted the prevalence of monopoly capitalism and wealth centralisation in South Africa as an inhibitor of robust market rivalry which constrains SMME growth and innovation.
 To remedy such monopolistic conditions many SMMEs have appealed to the competition authorities to address these issues where the Competition Act tries to ensure that small businesses have an equitable opportunity to participate in the economy.